 Please note that Mary’s Medicinals is a medical product that contains THC and other cannabinoids.
 The sister company, Mary’s Nutritionals, stocks standard CBD products made from industrial hemp; these products can be used as food supplements.
 Mary’s Medicinals, on the other hand, can only be purchased through licensed dispensaries.

-Mary’s Medicinals CBD Products
+Mary’s Medicinals Products

 On the website, Mary’s Medicinals breaks the products down into topicals, vapes, and consumables.
 We broke them down slightly differently in this review.